taylorjbritt/capstone2/README.md

 ![coups by governments %](images/coupsbygovtpercent.png)

-Likewise, when looking at leader tenuse, the largest number of coups happen within the first year of a leader's rule
+Likewise, when looking at leader tenures, the largest number of coups happen within the first year of a leader's rule

 ![coups by leader tenure](images/coupsbyleadertenure.png)